 If you opt for refreshing series then hit on their Trio of Lemongrass Jelly with Pop Pops, Mango Lolo and Cendol Coconut Ice-cream.
 Gula melaka in cendol is good!

 Came back here again for my friends birthday celebration and the quality still remains.
 If you love authentic Indonesian cuisine, this is certainly one of my recommended place. all their prices are NETT.
+One of the best Indonesian food in KL.

 -= KA CHING =-